 I recall a woman who asked her midwife what she usually wore to births.
 This question wasn’t borne out of a passing interest in fashion or functionality, however; it turned out that this woman had experienced abuse and was worried that she might be triggered during labour by a certain colour and type of clothing.
 It was an easy thing to accommodate, but had her midwife not picked up that something else might be going on under the surface of that question, the ending may have been different.

 The simplest-looking questions can sometimes be the deepest, the most important, or the most interesting to ponder.

 Over my years as a midwife, I have – as I am sure many of you will be able to relate to – developed a kind of sense of when the seemingly simple question that has been asked is not the actual question that the person wants to explore.
-I am also certain that I have sometimes missed cues or clues, just as I know I have sometimes read too much into what actually was a simple, easy question.
-None of us is perfect, but that doesn’t mean that we can’t work on honing our skills in these areas.
+I am also certain that I have sometimes missed cues or clues.
+And I know I have also sometimes read too much into what actually was a simple, easy question.
+None of us is perfect.
+But that doesn’t mean that we can’t work on honing our skills in these areas.
 Because the simplest-looking questions can sometimes be the deepest, the most important, or the most interesting to ponder.

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.